martinmf-dev/Realized_Volatility_Prediction_-erdos_deeplearning-/README.md

 <img width="234" height="562" alt="image" src="https://github.com/user-attachments/assets/2c38d43d-8cae-4466-8daa-129201fe84c5" />

-Best loss: (fill in)
+Best loss: (0.2296)

 Source code encoder_decoder_teacherforcing at "./proj_mod/training.py".
 See detailed documentation at "./NNetwork/Decoder_transformer.ipynb", where an explanation on casual masking is detailed as well.
+The optimization of hyperparameters and training of the model that produced this loss can be found in "./FineTunedModels/Encoder_decoder.ipynb"

 ---